npcnixel/leetcode-to-anki-go/README.md

 ## Usage

-1. LeetCode uses GraphQL which means standard browser "Save as" (Ctrl+S/Cmd+S) might not capture all content.
-Hence, ‼️ use a browser extension like  [SingleFile](https://chromewebstore.google.com/detail/singlefile/mpiodijhokgodhhofbcjdecpffjipkle) to capture the fully rendered page with all content ‼️
+1. LeetCode uses GraphQL which means standard browser "Save as" (Ctrl+S/Cmd+S) might not capture all content. ‼️ Use a browser extension like  [SingleFile](https://chromewebstore.google.com/detail/singlefile/mpiodijhokgodhhofbcjdecpffjipkle) to capture the fully rendered page with all content ‼️

 2. Place all saved HTML files in the `input` directory.
 You may add multiple problems at once for batch processing.